How does the application and selection process work?

 What does the residency cost?

 The Studio Residency program is $2200 USD and the Independent Residency Program is $1800 USD.
 This includes food, lodging, and in the case of the Studio Residency program, shared studio space for the entire 2 week duration.
-Certain excursions, workshops, and activities may be extra.
+Certain excursions and workshops may be extra.
+The artist will be asked to make excursion and workshop choices in advance, and these will be added to the artist's final invoice.
+See our page for more information on excursions and workshops.

 What is not included in the Residency fee?